Greater Cleveland Food Bank hosting drive-thru distribution in Muni Lot

 CLEVELAND, Ohio (WOIO) - In the midst of the coronavirus crisis, the Greater Cleveland Food Bank is here to help with a drive-thru distribution.

-The Greater Cleveland Food bank said it plans to distribute a combination of fresh produce and shelf-stable product.
+The Greater Cleveland Food Bank said it plans to distribute a combination of fresh produce and one box of shelf-stable food per family.

 Anyone who plans to attend will need to follow the following guidelines given by the Greater Cleveland Food Bank: